-- extreme difficulties to carry out a project, programme or other action with the general rules on eligibility.
+- economic, traditional, trade or geographical links with neighbouring countries; - unavailability of products and services in the markets of the related countries concerned; - extreme urgency / crisis situation; or - extreme difficulties to carry out a project, programme or other action with the general rules on eligibility.
 The argument that a product of ineligible origin is cheaper than the EU or local product would not alone constitute grounds for awarding a derogation.